-Auckland Transport (AT) is improving pedestrian and cycling facilities along Federal Street, between Victoria Street and Fanshawe Street.
+Auckland Transport (AT) in partnership with the Auckland Design Office is improving pedestrian and cycling facilities along Federal Street, between Victoria Street and Fanshawe Street.
 The facilities include a southbound cycle lane, paint build-outs, road marking, and wayfinding signage.

 Project zone: Central.

 The facilities are temporary and provide a quiet route through central Auckland, while a larger Federal Street upgrade project is underway.
 We are using approaches that are relatively low-cost and quick to install.

 - A protected, southbound (up Federal Street) 'contra-flow' cycle lane.